qualisys/Real-Time-Protocol-Documentation/index.md

 ##### Camera

-The settings within a *Camera* element must come in a predefined order, see below and example 3.5.4.
+The settings within a *Camera* element must come in a predefined order, see below and [Settings example](#settings-example).
 All settings can be set individually, except for ID, which always has to be present.
 If the selected camera is not enabled since before, the default values will be used for all image settings that are not present in the *Camera*element.
 Otherwise current image settings will be used.

 * **ID** - Select camera to fetch images from.
 This value must always be present in the image settings.